-Tairāwhiti Regional Skills Leadership Group
+Tairāwhiti CARE Regional Skills Leadership Group

-The Tairāwhiti CARE Regional Skills Leadership Group (RSLG) is one of 15 Regional Skills Leadership Groups (RSLGs) in New Zealand, set up by the Government to identify and support better ways of meeting future skills and workforce needs in our region.
+The Tairāwhiti CARE Regional Skills Leadership Group (RSLG) is one of 15 RSLGs set up to identify and support better ways of meeting future skills and workforce needs in our regions and cities.

 RSLGs are part of a joined-up approach to labour market planning that sees our workforce, education and immigration systems working together to better meet the differing skills needs across the country.
 Find out more about the RSLG kaupapa:

 In Tairāwhiti, we care about having a skilled workforce and established a regional forum in April 2019 called CARE – Commitment, Action and Reciprocity resulting in sustainable Employment (CARE).
 As it already fulfilled many of the functions of an RSLG, Cabinet made the decision to designate CARE as the Regional Skills Leadership Group for Tairāwhiti.

 This recognises that CARE is the regional umbrella for all workforce matters in Tairāwhiti and the RSLG is a subset of CARE.
 CARE is the Tairāwhiti Regional Workforce forum and is a part of the Rau Tipu Rau Ora regional infrastructure, established to promote and deliver regional priorities.

 The Minister for Social Development and Employment designated the Co-Chairs of the CARE Forum as the Co-Chairs for the Tairāwhiti RSLG.
 Cabinet’s decision to designate CARE as the Tairāwhiti RSLG means that its membership largely comprises CARE’s existing members.
 The RSLG is co-chaired by Gavin Murphy and Alex Hawea.

 Regional Workforce Plan